shahjehanali1/ember-cli-deploy-sentry/README.md

 - Integrate [raven-js][2] in your page

 Install [ember-cli-sentry](https://github.com/damiencaselli/ember-cli-sentry) but import the raven service from `ember-cli-deploy-sentry/services/raven`, which will automatically handle setting up the release version for you.
-Sentry needs this to find the correct sourcemap for an error that occurs.
+Sentry needs this to find the correct source-map for an error that occurs.

 If you don't want to use `ember-cli-sentry` but set [raven-js][2] up manually see [Manual integration with raven-js](#manual-integration-with-raven-js).